-There’s 1000’s of apps in the Shopify App Store that allow you add almost any kind of functionality to your store that you require.
+There are 1000’s of apps in the Shopify App Store that allow you to add almost any kind of functionality to your store that you require.
 This is great for store functionality but can be disastrous for your performance in the search engines if you start adding all kinds of functionality without fully understanding what implications these Apps have on your store’s SEO.

-Testing and analysing before installing is essential.
-3rd party app developers don’t care about your sites performance in the search engines, they’re interested in selling you their App.
-One of our clients recently added an EPOS integration App to their store and it erased 6 months work of on-site optimisation as it stripped meta titles and descriptions from the whole store.
+Testing and analyzing before installing are essential.
+3rd party app developers don’t care about your site’s performance in the search engines, they’re interested in selling you their App.
+One of our clients recently added an EPOS integration App to their store and it erased 6 months of work of on-site optimization as it stripped meta titles and descriptions from the whole store.

 Is Shopify Good For SEO?

 With so many technical SEO issues, I guess you’re wondering; is Shopify good for SEO?
 Shopify is no different to any other platform.
 If you know and understand its limitations and you know its constraints, and you know how to SEO then Shopify can be extremely good for SEO.
 Technically yes, it has more issues to overcome and things are much harder to implement but aligning this platform with Google’s algorithms, quality guidelines and known ranking factors are no different from aligning any other.